michaelacook/SimplePaginator/README.md

 * Laziness - I hate setting up pagination from scratch

 ## Contributing
-If you find a bug or a way to make this micro-library better in any way, please feel free to make a pull request!
+If you find a bug or a way to make this component better in any way, please feel free to make a pull request!

 ## Authors